Activity

 Materials

-• coloured plastic sheets/acetate filters - red and blue work well
+• coloured plastic sheets/acetate filters - red and blue work well. some materials need to be layered up to get the full effect

 • white paper and coloured pens